ArtyomGismatullin/research-group.github.io/content/en/publication/third-part/index.md

 publication: ""
 publication_short: ""
 abstract: |

    In this paper, we consider the development and software implementation of a method for modeling oscillatory chains in the Julia language.
-The aim of the study was to study the dynamics of a three-massive system consisting of three links with spring stiffness (k=[1,1,1,1]) and mass(m=[1,2,1]), as well as to visualize its main characteristics: displacements, velocities, phase trajectories and spectral densities of vibrations
+The aim of the study was to study the dynamics of a three-massive system consisting of three links with spring stiffness k = [1,1,1,1] and mass m= [1,2,1], as well as to visualize its main characteristics: displacements, velocities, phase trajectories and spectral densities of vibrations.

    The main stages of the work include:

-   1. Construction of the stiffness matrix Ω and calculation of its eigenvalues and vectors.
+   1. Construction of the Omega stiffness matrix and calculation of its eigenvalues and vectors.
-   2. Solving equations using normal coordinates to determine the amplitudes(C) and phases(alpha) of each normal oscillation.
+   2. Solving equations in normal coordinates to determine the amplitudes C and phases alpha of each normal oscillation.
-   3. Calculation of time dependencies of offsets \(X(t)\) and speeds \(V(t)\) on a uniform grid of \(2^{13}\) points in the interval \(t\in[0.80]\).
+   3. Calculation of time dependences of displacements X(t) and velocities V(t) on a uniform grid of 2^13 points in the interval t ∈ [0, 80].
    4. Visualization of the received data:
-   - Graphs of displacements and velocities as functions of time.
+    - graphs of displacements X(t) and velocities V(t) as functions of time;
-   - Phase trajectories for each of the three bodies .
+    - phase trajectories for each of the three bodies;
-   - Spectral density of oscillations using FFT.
+    - spectral density of oscillations using FFT.

    The results obtained are in good agreement with the theoretical predictions of normal oscillation modes: the amplitude-phase relations and spectral peaks visible on the graphs correspond to the natural frequencies of the system.
 This confirms the correctness of the developed algorithm and the implemented software package.

    **Keywords:** oscillatory chains, normal oscillations, eigenvalues, phase trajectory, spectral density, Julia.

    <iframe width="720" height="405" src="https://rutube.ru/play/embed/323bd636ba9f2daa3eba7c696f1003d4/" frameBorder="0" allow="clipboard-write; autoplay" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

 summary: |
-  This paper presents a numerical method for modeling a three-mass oscillatory chain in the Julia language.
+  This paper presents a numerical method for modeling a three-massive oscillatory chain in the Julia language.
 The study includes constructing a stiffness matrix, calculating its eigenvalues and vectors, as well as solving for the amplitudes and phases of normal modes.
 The time dependences of the displacements and velocities in the interval \(t\in [0.80]\) with \(2^{13}\) points were calculated.
 To analyze the dynamics of the system, time series graphs, phase trajectories, and spectral densities are constructed using the fast Fourier transform.
 The obtained natural frequencies and forms of normal oscillations are in good agreement with the theory, which confirms the correctness of the developed algorithm.
 tags:
 - Source Themes
 featured: false